DustinAlandzes/DustinAlandzes.github.io/_posts/2015-07-07-smash-podcasts-HugS.md

 >Goal is to stay grounded the whole time.

 >Falcon is the one who is going to have to approach you.
 So you're just going to be dash dancing to mess with his spacing.
 The moment he attacks you're going to shield.
 What I try to do is, like they do it in Street Fighter, you're going to try to cross over to the other side.
 Almost every character is vulnerable from behind.
-So the moment he hits my shield, I wavedash behind, and I start my shield jabbing from behind.
-You jab and a lot of players will tend to jump out on the second hit.
-So jab, jab, and then you do a forward tilt, and they'll always jump out into the forward tilt.
-Better players catch on to that so I stop doing it, but it's something you can mixup.
+So the moment he hits my shield,[ ]I wavedash behind, and I start my shield jabbing from behind](https://youtu.be/NL8olR7Y3ec?t=243).
+You jab and a lot of players will tend to (https://youtu.be/nwadN8UtGf0?t=175)[jump out] on the second hit.
+So jab, jab, and then you do a forward tilt, and [https://youtu.be/LPWEvqXemIg?t=59](they'll always jump out into the forward tilt). [https://youtu.be/zvyyD6cF6io?t=74](Better players) [https://youtu.be/nwadN8UtGf0?t=308](catch on) [https://www.youtube.com/watch?v=46V4W2ofVr8&feature=youtu.be&t=294](to that) so I stop doing it, but it's something you can mixup.
 Sometimes I'll stand there and not jab, and jab like a second later, to kind of mess with their timing.

 >That's the best it's going to get for you, is to mixup your timing.
 There's no guaranteed hits against almost anyone.
 So you're trying to confuse or screw with their timing.

-As for edgeguarding, what you want to do is stay grounded, until he reaches the end of his up-b and you kind of get a hint of which direction he's going.
+>As for edgeguarding, what you want to do is stay grounded, until he reaches the end of his up-b and you kind of get a hint of which direction he's going.
 If he's DI'ing away, I like to do weak fair to strong bair.
 More damage, and it'll send them flying away, because they're trying to DI the first weak hit.

 >If that doesn't work, I mean you just do it as it goes.
 Weak back air and if he starts going down you can neutral air or you can spike.
-If he DI's up and away you can do the sweetspot backair, and you just gotta know if he's coming from below, if he's kind of high you grab the ledge, jump off and neutral air.
-You want to hit him before he actually reaches the side of the stage, so he has nothing to tech.
+If he DI's up and away you can do the sweetspot backair, and you just gotta know if he's coming from below, if he's kind of high you [https://youtu.be/zvyyD6cF6io?t=92](grab the ledge, jump off and neutral air).
+You want to hit him [https://youtu.be/zvyyD6cF6io?t=168](before he actually reaches the side of the stage), so he has nothing to tech.
 Edgeguarding is the most important part of the game, because damage comes rarely.

 >Otherwise your whole game is going to involve shielding his all his attacks and pressuring his shield from behind, and then the moment he makes a mistake, it should end up in an edgeguard situation, which you should execute perfectly every time.

->If you see him up-b'ing far in and he's not DI'ing back to the ledge after up-bing, you want to follow him slowly and downsmash him before he touches the ground so he loses his jump.
+>If you see him up-b'ing far in and he's not DI'ing back to the ledge after up-bing, you want to follow him slowly and [https://youtu.be/LPWEvqXemIg?t=150](downsmash him) before he touches the ground so he loses his jump.
 At low percentages he'll be able to jump back up and back air, possibly twice.

 >At high percentages, whatever he'll be in the air and DI up, and he won't die.
-Sometimes when they up-b to the stage, I like to forward smash because they're DI'ing up and away for the downsmash, so they can pop straight up.
+Sometimes when they up-b to the stage, I like to [https://youtu.be/UabiqNUcqKU?t=299](forward smash) because they're DI'ing up and away for the downsmash, so they can pop straight up.
 Now if you forward smash them while they're DI'ing in that manner, they're going to shoot straight to the opposite direction. "

 **What do you do when they're up-bing to the ledge from under the stage?**